Primary Homework Policy

 Role of Parents

-Parents are encouraged to guide students with their homework should they need it, however they should encourage the child to work independently to complete the tasks set.
+Parents are advised to guide students with their homework should they need it, however they should encourage the child to work independently to complete the tasks set.
 If parents have concerns, this should be raised with the class teacher.
 As part of our ‘Growth Mindset’ approach to children’s development, we encourage students to be resilient learners and understand the importance of learning from mistakes.

 Special considerations

 As Silverline is an inclusive school, homework tasks are differentiated to meet the needs of individual students.
-Tasks set through the weekly BrainBuilder, and the Target Your Maths book, will often provide an option with greater challenge and an option for those students who may need a little more support with the core teaching.
-Teachers may also decide, at their own discretion, that the mainstream tasks set are not suitable for individual students and they may need something more personalized.
+Tasks are set using the child’s ‘Target Your Maths’ book, which often provides an option with greater challenge and an option for those students who may need a little more support with the core teaching.
+Teachers may also decide, at their own discretion, that the mainstream tasks set are not suitable for individual students, and they may need something more personalized.
 In these instances, the teacher will meet with the parents and discuss the homework approach best suited to the student.

-SubjectFrequency ExpectationWhere to complete
+SubjectFrequencyExpectationWhere to complete

-Monday: tasks set
+Thursday: tasks set

-Friday: tasks to have been completed and returned.
+Wednesday: tasks to have been completed and returned.

-One or two tasks will be set from ‘Target Your Maths’ and pages requiring completion will be written on the inside of the maths exercise book.Use ‘Target Your Maths’ Textbook and complete the answers in maths homework exercise book in KS2.
+One or two tasks will be set from ‘Target Your Maths’ and pages, to be completed in their Maths Homework book.
+Use ‘Target Your Maths’ Textbook and complete the answers in maths homework exercise book in KS2.

 Students in KS1 may write directly into the textbook.